-Table 12: Sablefish North Allocation (mt), Mortality (mt) and Attainment (%) by Sector, 2011-2024
+Table 14: Sablefish North Allocation (mt), Mortality (mt) and Attainment (%) by Sector, 2011-2024

 The previous review discussed potential issues regarding the sablefish management line at 36° N. lat.
 This management boundary is used only for sablefish and was established when the stock was first assessed due to the trawl surveys extending only down to that latitude.
 However, it has been noted that this line is likely not a meaningful biological boundary and led to sablefish being defined as a coastwide stock in the groundfish FMP (Am 31).
-In the last two biennia, a new apportionment method using the five-year rolling biomass average (rather than the long-term average) from the bottom trawl survey is used to apportion the coastwide biomass north and south of the 36° N. lat. line for management line to 34° 27' N. lat., but neither idea was ultimately moved forward.
+In the last two biennia, a new apportionment method using the five-year rolling biomass average (rather than the long-term average) from the bottom trawl survey is used to apportion the coastwide biomass north and south of the 36° N. lat. line for management.
+The Council has previously considered removing the management line for the trawl sector only or moving the management line to 34° 27' N. lat., but neither idea was ultimately moved forward.
 Most recently in terms of trawl and fixed gear allocations and opportunity, the Council recommended putting a limit on the amount of gear switching allowed in the IFQ program in years where limited sablefish (<6,000 mt ACL) was available.